Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Total Time: 35 minutes

-Xiang Chun Crepes featuring toona sinensis tree young leaves are so flavorful with a hint of semi-sweetness, is a traditional home cooking in China's Yangtze River Delta area.
+Xiang Chun Crepes featuring toona sinensis tree young leaves is a traditional home cooking in China's Yangtze River Delta area.
 An excellent way to enjoy the tasty and super healthy nutritious Xiang Chun tender leaves.
+Perfect for breakfast or snack.

 Ingredients

-• 27 grams young tender Xiang Chun leaves, about 1 oz
+• 30 g young tender Xiang Chun leaves, about 1 oz

 • 1/8 tsp Himalayan pink salt